Acting as a learning partner for the Community Hubs programme

 What our partners said

-"The Redbridge Community Hubs Programme is complex building development and organisational change programme, focused on changing the relationship between local people and the council.
+"The Redbridge Community Hubs Programme is a complex building development and organisational change programme, focused on changing the relationship between local people and the council.
 We sought a learning partner who could help us better understand how we could bring this change about, working with a broad, diverse range of colleagues and partners.

 "Working with CPI over the course of a year was a great experience.
 They brought rigour, creativity and challenge to our work together, taking our initial brief and developing it flexibly with us, in response to what we were learning as we went along.